What is Content Automation in Pharma and Why is it Important?

 Labeling

-Almost all labeling content can be reused from content created “upstream.”
+Labeling content derives from content created “upstream.”
 Therapeutic indication, dosage form and strength, use in specific populations, adverse reactions, drug-drug interactions, and other content can typically be reused into several regional labels.

 The company core data sheet is essentially a repository of reusable content.
-Today, the core data sheet is typically maintained as a document that authors can copy from.
+Companies traditionally maintain the core data sheet as a document that authors can copy from.
 With structured content management, the information in the core data sheet can be managed as a set of reusable components, eliminating the need to copy and paste the information manually.

 Commercial